-inter alia, on the personal participation of the parties in the mediation sessions, representation of communities of persons and legal entities and their competence to negotiate, participation of advisors to the parties, involvement of external experts, place and duration of the mediation as a whole, duration of individual mediation sessions, termination of the mediation, respectful treatment in joint communication, confidentiality, disclosure or non-disclosure of information and use of evidence of findings from the mediation process, the mediator's right to refuse to testify, the conduct of individual discussions and the handling of information obtained from them, questions on the preparation of minutes, dealing with proceedings already pending (e.g. court proceedings, administrative proceedings), waiving the statute of limitations defence, costs of mediation and remuneration of the mediator, information to the public, media, press releases, right of access to the mediation file, retention of documents from the mediation proceedings, sanctions for breach of agreements, monitoring the implementation of the mediation agreement.266
+Within the framework of a mediation agreement, the parties can establish "basic rules of procedure, communication and conduct".
+The mediation agreement may contain extensive rules, inter alia, on the personal participation of the parties in the mediation sessions, representation of communities of persons and legal entities and their competence to negotiate, participation of advisors to the parties, involvement of external experts, place and duration of the mediation, respectful treatment in joint communication, confidentiality, disclosure or non-disclosure of information and use of evidence of findings from the mediation process, the mediator's right to refuse to testify, the conduct of individual discussions and the handling of information obtained from them, questions on the preparation of minutes, dealing with proceedings already pending (e.g. court proceedings, administrative proceedings), waiving the statute of limitations defence, costs of mediation and remuneration of the mediator, information to the public, media, press releases, right of access to the mediation file, retention of documents from the mediation proceedings, sanctions for breach of agreements, monitoring the implementation of the mediation agreement.